 “Can I wash scrubs with other regular clothes?”.

 Yes, it has been a question asked by many and the answer has always been No!
-Scrubs are not to be washed with other clothes to maintain the fabric and the colour.
+Scrubs are not to be washed with other clothes to maintain the fabric and the color.

 Wondering what I meant by that?
 I will explain.

-If you decide to wash your scrubs with other clothes, would the fabric and colour of your scrubs be considered?
+If you decide to wash your scrubs with other clothes, would the fabric and color of your scrubs be considered?

-To maintain the colour you loved when purchasing it, your scrubs should be washed separately to avoid colour fading or colour mixing and to maintain the scrubs fabric too.
+To maintain the color you loved when purchasing it, your scrubs should be washed separately to avoid color fading or color mixing and to maintain the scrub’s fabric too.